teamneusta/converter-bundle/docs/usage.md

 Internally the `GenericContext` is only an associative array but the interface allows you to adapt your own implementation of a domain-oriented context and use it in your populators as you like.

+You can use the context in factories and populators with custom implementation, but it is also possible to use the simple property mapping like in section mapping context described.